lambdadb/langchain-lambdadb/README.md

 # langchain-lambdadb

-This package contains the LangChain integration with LambdaDB
+This package contains the LangChain integration with LambdaDB vector store.

 ## Installation